 What’s the magnesium content of almonds?

-Almonds are excellent dietary sources of magnesium.
-Almonds have 270 mg of magnesium per 100g.
-A handful of almonds (about 23 almonds) has 76.5 mg of magnesium, or 18% of the Daily Value (DV).
+- a handful of almonds (about 23 almonds) has 76.5 mg of magnesium.
+This dose is 18% of the Daily Value.

 Is almond milk a good dietary source of magnesium?

-Almond milk isn’t particularly rich in magnesium, though.
-It has only 7 mg of magnesium per 100 mL.
+Almond milk has only 7 mg of magnesium per 100 mL.
+It isn’t particularly rich in magnesium.
 A glass of almond milk provides 18 mg of magnesium.
 This dose is 4% of the recommended daily intake.

 For comparison, cow’s milk has 12 mg of magnesium per 100 mL.
 It has 71% more magnesium than almond milk!
 A glass of cow’s milk provides 7% of the DV.